EricMFink/EmploymentCasebook/_pages/chap2.md

 ##### IV

 For the foregoing reasons, we affirm the district court's dismissal of Dawson's FLSA and California state law claims against the NCAA and PAC-12.
 We need not, and do not, reach any other issue urged by the parties, nor do we express an opinion about student-athletes' employment status in any other context.

-[^Dawson2]: (n.2 in opinion) Bylaw 12.1.2 revokes amateur status and NCAA eligibility where a student-athlete: (1) "\[u]ses his or her athletics skill (directly or indirectly) for pay in any form in that sport;" (2) "\[a]ccepts a promise of pay even if such pay is to be received following completion of intercollegiate athletics participation;" (3) "\[s]igns a contract or commitment of any kind to play professional athletics, regardless of its legal enforceability or any consideration received, except as permitted in Bylaw 12.2.5.1;" (4) "\[r]eceives directly or indirectly, a salary, reimbursement of expenses, or any other form of financial assistance from a professional sports organization based on athletics skill or participation, except as permitted by NCAA rules and regulations;" (5) "\[c]ompetes on any professional athletics team per Bylaw 12.02.11, even if no pay or remuneration for expenses was received, except as permitted in Bylaw 12.2.3.2.1;" (6) "\[a]fter initial full-time collegiate enrollment, enters into a professional draft (see Bylaw 12.2.4);" or (7) "\[e]nters into an agreement with an agent."

 ### Johnson v.
 NCAA (I)